mythsmith/C4/README.md

 C:\Users\Foo\Desktop\parentfolder\C4\MainWindow.py
 ```

-Add to PYTHONPATH the parentfolder:
+Concatenate to PYTHONPATH the ```parentfolder``` using the semicolon as separator from previous paths:
 ```
 PYTHONPATH=..some\path:C:\some\other/path;C:\Users\Foo\Desktop\parentfolder
 ```